jcarenza/allisoncarenza/src/posts/baby-love.md

 ---
-title: 'Baby Love'
+title: "Baby Love"
-description: '<p>All new moms are in love with their babies.
-But some have this all over glow about motherhood and that&apos;s [&hellip;]</p>
+description: "All new moms are in love with their babies.
+But some have this all over glow about motherhood and that&apos;s "
-'
-publishDate: 'Apr 19, 2012'
+publishDate: "Apr 19, 2012"
-author: 'Allison Carenza'
+author: "Allison Carenza"
-heroImage: '/media/mcniel3.jpg'
+heroImage: "/media/mcniel3.jpg"
-alt: 'Baby Love'
+alt: "Baby Love"
-slug: 'baby-love'
+slug: "baby-love"
-category: ['Newborn Photography']
+category: ["Newborn Photography"]
-tags: ['Blue Springs Photographer','Kansas City Newborn Photographer','Newborn Photography']
+tags: ["Blue Springs Photographer", "Kansas City Newborn Photographer", "Newborn Photography"]
 ---

 <p style="text-align: center;">All new moms are in love with their babies.
 But some have this all over glow about motherhood and that&apos;s just how I would describe Jennifer.
 She is obsessed, in love, totally addicted to her little girl Macy.
 Even being pooped on, peed on and spit up on can&apos;t discourage her from her job of being the best mom ever.</p>